jetbrains-academy/javascript-course/Operators/Increment and decrement/task.md

 ```

 Now we can see the difference:
-The _prefix_ form returns an already incremented value as an operator's result.
-While the _postfix_ form returns the old value, before the increment operation was performed.
+The _prefix_ form returns the already incremented value as the operator's result, while the _postfix_ form returns the old value before the increment operation was performed.

-The decrement operator works exactly the same way.
+The decrement operator works in exactly the same way.
 You can also read more about [increment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Increment) and [decrement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Decrement)

 ### Task
-Place increment or decrement instead of `???` in such a way that after the program execution the values of the variables will be:
+Place an increment or decrement instead of `???` in such a way that after the program execution, the values of the variables will be:
 - `a`: `11`
 - `b`: `9`
 - `c`: `9`